+The following sections 7.2 and 7.3 should be removed if the above proposal is accepted by IEEE802.]

 7.2 Wireless links in data centers

 The expected ranges of technical and operational characteristics for wireless links in data centers planned to operate in the band 275-450 GHz are shown in Table 3.